shayanaqvi/shayanaqvi.github.io/content/now.md

   I've migrated this website to Hugo!
 Before, I managed this website in plain HTML!
 There are benefits to this, but there was a lot, and I mean a lot, of friction when it came to actually putting things on the website.

-  This is mostly due to the amount of pages I had to manually update.
+  This is mostly due to the amount of manual "labour" required.
 If I was writing a blog post, I had to update wherever I was listing the articles and the RSS feed manually.
+And, while I did write a script to generate a template HTML file for each article, it wasn't enough!

+  It might not sound like much, but it does compound!
+Do I want to write an article?
+Okay,
+  1. Create a HTML file
+  2. Write article in HTML
+  3. Update wherever articles are listed
+  4. Update RSS feed

+  Mind you, I've had this website since July of 2023, so I managed to stick with this system for about 1.5 years.
+Part of the reason for this was, weird as it may sound, I enjoyed writing articles in plain HTML!
+Alas, markdown is *a lot* nicer.
+Hence the switch to Hugo.

+  I don't have any specific reason for choosing Hugo.
+The only reason I knew of it was because of *Chris Titus Tech* on Youtube, otherwise I was aware of the existence of Jekyll.
+I'm not sure of the differences between these two and the jillion other static site generators out there.

 - [Potohar Model United Nations 2025](https://www.instagram.com/pmun.25?igsh=MWkxOWthOXozbXR3YQ==)